jacqueskang/EventSourcing/README.md

 The minimum requirements of a domain aggregate are:
  1. Implement `IAggregate<TKey>` interface
- 2. Have a public constructor with signature: `public YourCustomAggregate(TKey id, IEnumerable<IAggregateEvent<TKey>> savedEvents)`
+ 2. Have a public constructor with signature `MyAggregate(TKey id, IEnumerable<IAggregateEvent<TKey>> savedEvents)` (which is used for recompiling from history events)

-You can inherit from the abstract class `Aggregate<TKey>` provided by the framework.
+You can optionally inherit from the abstract class `Aggregate<TKey>` provided by the framework.

 ```csharp
     public class GiftCard : Aggregate<Guid>